• Services

 Product Results

-Following extensive R&D by Design 1st, the Smart Audio Awareness Glasses project validated that machine learning-based audio spatial localization is a viable path toward a wearable, head-mounted assistive device.
-A standalone demo system was assembled and shipped to the client, where independent testing successfully replicated Design 1st’s directional detection findings, confirming the robustness of the ML approach outside of D1’s controlled lab environment.
+The project validated that ML-based audio spatial localization is a viable path to a wearable assistive device.
+A standalone demo system was shipped to the client, where independent testing replicated D1’s directional detection findings, confirming the approach works outside a controlled lab.

 Exploded-View of Concept Assembly